Sales Tax Information

 Out-of-Utah Deliveries

-4. The out-of-Utah delivery must be an essential part of the sale, and the seller must be obligated by terms of the sales contract to make physical delivery of the vehicle across a state border to the buyer.
-The seller must make that physical delivery.
-See Tax Commission Rule R865-19S-44.
+The out-of-Utah delivery must be an essential part of the sale, and the seller must be required by the sales contract to physically deliver the vehicle across a state border to the buyer.
+The seller must make the delivery.
+See Rule R865-19S-44.

-5. If the purchaser brings the vehicle back to Utah for use, the vehicle may be subject to Utah use tax, with credit allowed for tax due and paid first to the other state.
+If the buyer returns the vehicle to Utah for use, the vehicle may be subject to Utah use tax, with credit allowed for tax due and paid first to the other state.

 Repossession Credits

-Sales tax credit is allowed for repossessions of a motor vehicle provided that the seller collected the sales tax on the vehicle being repossessed and the seller resells the vehicle.
-Credit for tax on motor vehicle repossessions is allowed to the seller that collected the sales tax as well as a third-party seller that repossessed and resold the vehicle.
-For a third-party seller to obtain a sales tax credit from the Tax Commission, the seller that collected the sales tax must be out of business and not have any outstanding sales and use tax liabilities.
+A sales tax credit is allowed for the repossession of a motor vehicle if the seller collected sales tax on the vehicle and resells the vehicle.
+The credit may be taken by a third-party seller that repossesses and resells a vehicle if the seller that collected the sales tax has gone out of business and does not have any outstanding sales and use tax liabilities.

 Repossession credits are determined by the application of a ratio to the taxable base after a reduction for any down payment.
-The ratio is the unexpired portion (number of monthly payments not made) of the contract to the total length of the contract.
+The ratio is the unexpired portion (number of unpaid monthly payments) of the contract to the total length of the contract.

 The repossession credit is reduced by recoveries, other than the amount realized through the resale of the repossessed vehicle, to arrive at the net taxable base (gross amount before attorney or collection agency fees).
 The net taxable base is then multiplied by the sales tax rate in effect on the date of the original sale to calculate the repossession sales tax credit.
 If the tax rate has changed since the original sale, divide the repossession sales tax credit by the current tax rate to calculate an adjusted net taxable base.